This article covers:

 What are the Hiring, Working & Termination Laws in Washington?

-Employers in Washington, when hiring, like in other states, are not allowed to discriminate against job candidates or employees based on factors such as:
+Under the Washington State Law Against Discrimination, employers are not allowed to discriminate against job candidates or working employees based on factors such as:

-It’s worth noting that Washington has an interesting law that protects those with disabilities (who have service animals) from discrimination by employers.
-Additionally, the Washington Equal Pay Act aims to combat gender pay gaps by forbidding employers from offering different salaries to employees who perform the same job and duties, based on their gender.
+Additionally, the Washington Equal Pay and Opportunities Act aims to combat gender pay gaps by prohibiting employers from paying different salaries to employees performing the same job solely based on gender.

 Some regulations that affect employment in Washington include:What Are the Key Labor Laws in Washington?